Clients: Health Equity

 Massachusetts Executive Office of Health and Human Services

-Bailit Health created a "Promoting Health Equity in Medicaid Managed Care: A Guide for States"", a practical guide that offers a series of concrete actions state Medicaid agencies can implement internally and with their contracted health plans in pursuit of health equity.
-The guide was published by the Robert Wood Johnson Foundation’s State Health and Value Strategies program.
+Bailit Health created "Promoting Health Equity in Medicaid Managed Care: A Guide for States", a practical guide that offers a series of concrete actions state Medicaid agencies can implement internally and with their contracted health plans in pursuit of health equity.

 Back to Top >